SomethingNewUK/field-guide/elections-county-councils.md

 There are five forms involved in becoming a candidate:

-The nomination form – completed by the candidate and signed by 10 electors Your consent to nomination – completed by the candidate A certificate of authorisation – completed by the party’s Nominating Officer An emblem request form – completed by the candidate
+* The nomination form – completed by the candidate and signed by 10 electors
+* Your consent to nomination – completed by the candidate
+* A certificate of authorisation – completed by the party’s Nominating Officer
+* An emblem request form – completed by the candidate
-An agent appointment form (this is optional)
+* An agent appointment form (this is optional)
-Becoming

 Here a breakdown of what the forms involve

 * Nomination form